Complaints Handling Policy

 If you would prefer a meeting to discuss our written reply to your complaint please contact us to arrange so within 5 working days from the date of our letter.

 If you are still not satisfied, you should contact us again and we will arrange for another Director within the firm to review the decision.

 We will write to you within 10 working days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-If you remain unsatisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the complaint.
+If you are still not satisfied with our handling of your complaint, or if we have not dealt with it in 8 weeks, you can ask the Legal Ombudsman to consider the complaint.
 We would hope that this does not become necessary and that we can resolve matters between ourselves.
 Contact details are as follows:

 PO Box 6806